-- 1. Single Employer 401(k) Plan.
-A state-facilitated single employer 401(k) would entail the state selecting the administrator/record-keeper, trustee, and investment lineup, and then developing the program's terms.
-To join, employers (in or out-of-state) would complete a fill-in-the-blank "prototype" plan adoption agreement.
-Legally, each employer would sponsor its own plan (hence the term "single employer"), with authority to amend the plan, alter investments, etc. By selecting the providers and program features, the state would curate the choices available to adopting employers, thus simplifying administration and (ideally) enabling the state to negotiate favorable fees. - 2.
-A MEP or PEP Plan Has Advantages Over a Single Plan.
-While the single employer, MEP, or PEP approach can all be appropriate for a state-facilitated 401(k), policymakers may favor group plans in general and PEPs in particular for two reasons.
-First, a PEP could be offered to both in-state employers and outsiders.
-While a state would be primarily concerned with expanding coverage for its own residents, out-of-state employers would add to the asset base, potentially lowering per-participant plan costs.
-Indeed, this is the model used by many State 529 college tuition reimbursement programs.
-Second, the state can outsource most (but probably not all) of its ERISA fiduciary responsibility to the pooled plan provider. - 3.
-ERISA Fiduciary Responsibility.
+model used by many state 529 college tuition reimbursement programs.
+Second, the state can outsource most (but probably not all) of its ERISA fiduciary responsibility to the pooled plan provider.

+- 3. ERISA Fiduciary Responsibility.
 The choice of single employer, MEP, or PEP approach could affect the degree, if any, of fiduciary responsibility assumed by the state or state-appointed board tasked with selecting, monitoring, and (if necessary) running the program.
 As previously discussed, someone with authority to appoint or remove an ERISA fiduciary is themselves a fiduciary.
 However, states are well-situated to act as fiduciaries and should be able to manage any fiduciary status comfortably, first by following careful processes to select providers (and states already have detailed procurement rules in place) and then by obtaining robust indemnification protections from all providers.
-States are likely to already have fiduciary exposure (albeit, under state law, not ERISA) for their 529 accounts and other programs geared for the private sector.51 - 4.
+States are likely to already have fiduciary exposure (albeit, under state law, not ERISA) for their 529 accounts and other programs geared for the private sector. - 4.
 Tools and Flexibility to Encourage Plan Participation.
-Experience with private sector 401(k)s and active auto-IRA programs shows, beyond doubt, that automatic participation (with opt-outs) dramatically increases savings levels.52 Thus, policymakers should insist that plan documents require that covered employees be automatically enrolled at a set contribution rate and escalate their contributions increase annually until reaching a specified level.
+Experience with private sector 401(k)s and active auto-IRA programs shows, beyond doubt, that automatic participation (with opt-outs) dramatically increases savings levels.
+Thus, policymakers should insist that plan documents require that covered employees be automatically enrolled at a set contribution rate and escalate their contributions increase annually until reaching a specified level.
 Policymakers should be careful not to set the contribution default rate too low, because that would slow the progress of savers.
-For example, the Massachusetts CORE program sets a six percent default contribution rate for plan participants.
-Research has shown that employees readily accept higher default contribution rates than the traditional three percent, which is becoming increasingly less common in private sector employer-sponsored plans.53
+For example, the Massachusetts CORE program sets a 6% default contribution rate for plan participants.
+Research has shown that employees readily accept higher default contribution rates than the traditional 3%, which is becoming increasingly less common in private sector employer-sponsored plans.

 To encourage employers to join the plan, policymakers should allow employers some flexibility to choose eligibility rules, contribution rates, and other plan features from a menu of terms established by the state.
 However, employer flexibility must be balanced with state efforts to keep administrative costs low and worker savings high.
 In addition, plan design could minimize the possibility of a qualification violation by taking advantage of various Tax Code safe harbor provisions.
-For example, the Tax Code gives a 401(k) plan with autoenrollment and a minimum level of fully vested matching or other employer contributions a free pass on many of the non-discriminations rules.54
+For example, the Tax Code gives a 401(k) plan with auto-enrollment and a minimum level of fully vested matching or other employer contributions a free pass on many of the non-discriminations rules.